fabiopipitone/elasticsearch-tocsv/README.rst

     $ ``pip3 install elasticsearch-tocsv``

-A version of python >=3.8 is not absolutely necessary (3.7 should also work but needs to be tested first) but is highly recommended, as previous versions might experience problems when logging in multiprocessing mode.
+A version of python >=3.8 is not absolutely necessary (3.7 should also work) but is highly recommended, as previous versions might experience problems when logging in multiprocessing mode.

 |